FujiMakoto/ips-gallery-enhancements/README.md

 This I consider more of a bug.
 The "view full image" link does not, as its name implies, open the full image.
 It opens the large, scaled down image in a new tab instead.

 This plugin fixes it so that it links to the original image instead.

+#### 5. Adds a download button to the lightbox

+After bashing the lightbox overuse so much, I decided to wrap up by adding something to it.
+This includes a simple tweak that adds a "download image" button to the lightbox.